 Azure Functions

-Functions, Durable Functions for long-running workflows, and bindings to platform events.
+Functions and Durable Functions for long-running workflows that must hold state between steps and bind to platform events.

 Google Cloud Functions